 • SWOT analysis helps small businesses identify internal strengths and weaknesses, as well as external opportunities and threats.

-• It's a free strategic planning tool that helps make informed decisions and identifies areas for improvement and growth.
+• It's a free strategic project planning tool that helps make informed decisions and identifies areas for improvement and growth.

 • Regular updates are necessary to keep the analysis relevant to the current market conditions.